org-trello/org-trello/README.md

 ## Creation full entity

-You can sync all of the entity and its arborescence once.
+You can sync all the entities and their arborescence once.
-For this, place yourself on the entity (card or checklist) and hit `C-c o C`.
+Place yourself on the entity (card or checklist or item/task) and hit `C-c o C`.

-*Note*: At the moment, this action is synchroneous.

 ## Sync org-mode file to trello board

-You can sync all your org-mode file to trello too.
+You can sync all your org-mode file to trello.
-For this, hit `C-c o s`.
+Hit `C-c o s`.

-*Note*: At the moment, this action is synchroneous.

 ## Sync org-mode file from trello board

-You can sync the content of your trello board into an org-mode file too.
+You can sync the content of your trello board into an org-mode file.
 Hit `C-c o S`.

 This will update any already present entry in the org-mode file and create the one not created yet.

-*Note*: At the moment, this action is synchroneous.

 ## Remove entity